manojkumardas7/distributed-scoring/README.md

 ### Creating a scoring pipeline in 5 easy steps
 - Step 1: Download the files from the master branch
 - Step 2: Edit the csv file 'fr_query.csv' with your hive queries.
-Standards to follow are
+Standards to follow are:

     - queries need to be in uppper case
     - associated parameters need to be lower case, parameters can be alpha-numeric and contain special characters, but needs to start with a letter